Living naturally

 Photo Hartmut Naegele

-Urban Gardening
+Urban gardening

-The resulting outdoor areas and roof terraces will enliven the courtyard with their views and give the new and quiet flats in the courtyard a special quality.
+The resulting outdoor areas and roof terraces enliven the courtyard with their views and give the new and quiet flats in the courtyard a special quality.

 main_15_02_11_Freiflächen_93a1a1